Super Bowl LI began with the hype of two of the best signal-callers in the game facing off and ended with one leading a game-winning touchdown drive.

-We deserved to see Ryan, who had the best season of his career this year, get a chance at redemption.
+We deserved to see Ryan, who had the best season of his career, get a chance at redemption.
 It’s a shame that he and NFL Assistant Coach of the Year Kyle Shanahan watched New England running back James White barrel into the end zone in overtime without getting one chance to touch the ball.

 Did the Falcons deserve more chances to win the Super Bowl?
 Probably not.
-New England shifted focus at halftime to stop the Falcons’ ground game, then abandoned their own while letting Brady drag the Patriots back into contention.
+New England shifted focus at halftime to stop the Atlanta’s ground game while the Falcons abandoned their own, letting Brady drag the Patriots back into contention.

 The Patriots were the better team in the second half and dominated time of possession.
 Atlanta’s defense was on the field for 93 plays, double the 46 plays that the Patriots’ defense was on the field.
 If Atlanta had tied things up, an already-gassed defense would have been tasked with stopping the greatest quarterback of our generation after he had already found so much success.

 Matt Ryan and the Falcons deserved to have a chance in overtime because it’s simply stupid to put a team in such a backs-against-the-wall position because it lost a coin toss.

 The NFL’s closest counterpart, college football, gives each team a fair chance.
 Both teams start with first-and-10 from the opponent’s 25-yard line with a chance to get a first down or score.
 While it’s obviously easier to score from 25 yards out then 75 yards (assuming the first NFL overtime possession begins with a touchback on the kickoff), a score doesn’t end the game.